 The honey crisp apples can be substituted with any cooking apples.
 Try granny smith apples or pink lady!
 Granny smiths will have more of a tart flavor and pink lady apples will be more mild than honey crisp.

-Use the right tartlet pan & grease that baby!
+Use the right tartlet pan & grease it!
 My favorite tart tin is one with a removable bottom and a wide fluted edge, like this tart pan.
 This makes it super simple and easy to remove the tart shell from the pan.
 Also, don't forget to grease the pan.
-To ensure no sticking, grease the pan with melted butter or non-stick cooking spray.
-Here is my favorite non-stick cooking spray for baking.
-If you want to triple ensure that your tartlet does not stick, line the bottom of each tartlet pan with parchment papers, this will make the pastry bases remove extra easily.
+To ensure no sticking, grease the pan with melted butter or non-stick baking spray.
+If you want to triple ensure that your tartlet does not stick, line the bottom of each tartlet pan with mini parchment papers, this will make the pastry bases remove extra easily.

 If you don't feel like making the crust by hand, you can also use a large food processor.
 Simply add the flour, icing sugar, salt, butter in the food processor and pulse until its a pea coarse crumble.
 Then add the egg yolk, heavy cream, and vanilla until mixture slightly comes together.
 The mixture should hold when pinched but not form a ball.
 Then turn onto a lightly floured work surface and knead until dough forms a ball.

-4. Make the crumble.
-Combine all crumble ingredients in a large mixing bowl or the bowl of a stand mixed and mix until crumble begins to form.
+Step #8 - Make the crumble.
+Combine all crumble ingredients in a large mixing bowl or the bowl of a stand mixer and mix until crumble begins to form.
 Set crumble topping aside.

-6. Prepare your tartlet pan.
-Grease each tart pan with cooking spray or butter, and line the bottoms with parchment paper if desired.
+Step #10 - Prepare your tartlet pan.
+Grease each tartlet pan with non-stick baking spray or butter, and line the bottoms with mini parchment papers if desired.
 Once the dough is rolled out, use a 4 inch cookie cutter to cut out circles from the dough for your tart crusts.
 Carefully press the dough circles into each tartlet pan like a mini pie.
 Trim off any excess pastry dough from the edges using a pizza cutter.

-7. Assemble the tartlets!
+Step #11 - Assemble the tartlets.
 Before assembling, preheat your oven to 375F.
 On top of the dough, place a heaping spoonful of the apple mixture.
 The filling should almost touch the top but not over flow the tartlet.
 I like to move the apple slices around so they are really compact in the dough.
 This makes for a full and juicy tart!
 Then delicately place crumble on top of the apples.
 I like to have a blend of big chunks of crumble and thinner crumble to get in the nooks and crannies.
 Don't be afraid to really load on the crumble here, there can never be too much!
 Lastly, generously sprinkle the top with Demerara sugar.
-Place all of the prepared tartlets on a cookie sheet.
+Place all of the prepared tartlets on a baking sheet.

-8. Bake em!
+Step #12 - Bake the tartlets.
 Place the sheet pan with the tartlets in the oven and bake for 30-40 minutes until golden brown.
 Serve warm with a big scoop of ice cream!

 Serve each simple apple crumble tart with a heaping scoop of vanilla ice cream and extra pecans!